jan-moravec/circular-frame-buffer/README.md

 # Circular Frame Buffer

-I need to work with frames from thermocamera in emebedded device, where performance is the main issue.
+I need to work with frames from thermocamera in embedded device, where performance is the main issue.
 The data must be accessible from different threads.
-So I created these classes for representing the camera data and for accesing the data itself safely.
+So I created these classes for representing the camera data and for accessing the data itself safely.

 Assignment:
 - Have N frames or measurements (any piece of data).
-- Acces them from multiple threads.
+- Access them from multiple threads.
 - Generate the frames from multiple threads.
 - The data itself must be shared memory due to performance.